Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

 Context: User has multiple orgs or wants to remove membership

 STEP 1: Organization Settings
-  User sees: Settings page with "Leave Organization" button (red), warning text "This action cannot be undone" User does: Clicks "Leave Organization"
+  User sees: Organization settings page with red "Leave Organization" button at bottom, above it warning text in red "This action cannot be undone.
+You'll lose access to all organization resources."
+  User does: Clicks "Leave Organization"
   System responds: Opens confirmation modal

   States:
-    Empty: Settings page displayed
+    Empty: Settings page displayed, button enabled
     Loading: N/A
     Error: N/A
     Success: N/A

 STEP 2: Confirmation Modal
-  User sees: Warning "Are you sure you want to leave [org name]?
-You'll lose access to all its resources.", confirm/cancel buttons
+  User sees: Modal with title "Leave Organization", warning text "Are you sure you want to leave [Org Name]?
+You'll lose access to all its resources and data.", red "Leave Organization" button, gray "Cancel" button
-  User does: Clicks confirm
+  User does: Clicks "Leave Organization"
   System responds: Loading, success message, redirects to dashboard

   States:
-    Empty: Modal displayed
+    Empty: Modal displayed, buttons enabled
-    Loading: Button shows "Leaving..." with spinner
+    Loading: Button shows "Leaving..." with spinner, buttons disabled
-    Error: Red error "Cannot leave organization: you are the only owner" with "Transfer ownership first" button
+    Error: Red text in modal "Cannot leave organization: you are the only owner.
+Transfer ownership to another member first." with "Transfer Ownership" button
-    Success: Modal closes, redirect to dashboard
+    Success: Modal closes, green toast "You have left [Org Name]", redirect to dashboard

 DECISION POINT:
   If leaving active org and has others → Switch to next available org